Turkey's first voters turn away from Erdogan - ExBulletin

 “Mr. Kemal will never let you lose your earnings,” Kilicdaroglu said in a video message aimed at conservative women.

-His six-party alliance also includes three conservative Islamist groups, which Seda Demiralp, an associate professor at Istanbul’s Isik University, called “a message of reconciliation to the religious electorate”.
+His six-party alliance also includes three conservative Islamist groups, which Seda Demiralp, an associate professor at Istanbul’s Isik University, called “a message of reconciliation for the religious electorate”.

 Sevgi, 20, lives in Eyup, one of Istanbul’s most conservative neighborhoods.